 We decided to head out to see the Pedestal Rocks first.
 The trail is well-worn and easy to follow.
 You won’t have any trouble staying on the trail.

-After you cross the small bridge shown in the photo above you will see the sign that directs you to the trail.
+After you cross the small bridge shown in the photo above, you will see the sign that directs you to the trail.
 It has a map with trail distances and both areas are clearly marked on the sign.
-To see a larger version of the photos simply click on the photo.
+To see a larger version of the photos, simply click on the photo.

-This is a natural area so there are interesting things to see all along the trail.
+This is a natural area, so there are interesting things to see all along the trail.
 Many types of native plants surround you on your hike.
 I took the opportunity to shoot the photo below of some interesting mushrooms I spotted along the trail.

-Remember that this is a natural area so please be respectful of nature and only leave your footprints.
+Remember that this is a natural area, so please be respectful of nature and only leave your footprints.
 Pack out any trash like snack wrappers or drink bottles.
 Don’t pick the flowers or other flora.
 Leave them for others to discover and enjoy.

-About halfway to the Pedestal Rocks we encountered a small waterfall.
+About halfway to the Pedestal Rocks, we encountered a small waterfall.
 We took a moment to take the trail down and capture a few photos here of the water running down the hillside.

 Continue down the trail and you will reach the area which the trail is named for.
-There are a few interesting rock formations here.
+There are a number of interesting rock formations here.
 The first one you see is a natural arch formed by rocks.
 There is a trail which leads down so you can explore around this amazing rock formation.

 The photo below of me standing under the rock arch gives you an idea of the scale of the massive rock formation.

-We climbed back up to the main trail and walked a short distance and we could see the rock formations we came to see through the trees from the cliffs overlooking them.
+We climbed back up to the main trail and walked a short distance, and we could see the rock formations we came to see through the trees from the cliffs overlooking them.
 We did a Facebook Live from that vantage point because it was high enough that we actually had cell phone reception.

-It was at this point we realized that if we had simply taken the trail to the right from the arch formation we would have been right at the Pedestal Rocks formation.
+It was at this point we realized that if we had simply taken the trail to the right from the arch formation, we would have been right at the Pedestal Rocks formation.
 So we did a short backtrack and reached the formation so we could get some shots from beside them.

-Since the storm was heading our way we had to miss hiking to King’s Bluff.
+Since the storm was heading our way, we had to miss hiking to King’s Bluff.
 We got out just ahead of the storm.
 We drove through the edge of it on the way home, but we actually missed the worst part.
-However, when we drove through Harrison there were limbs down all over the place.
+However, when we drove through Harrison, there were limbs down all over the place.
 It would not have been good to get caught in the open with that storm.
 It just reinforces that you need to keep an eye on the weather any time you are outdoors because conditions can sometimes change quickly.

 Below is the final track from my GPS unit.
 It shows we walked a little less than 2 miles.
 It also showed there was about a 300′ elevation change from the trailhead to where we turned back due to the impending weather.
-Just be aware that although the trail is mostly downhill in this direction this makes the trip back to the trailhead mostly all uphill.
+Just be aware that although the trail is mostly downhill in this direction, this makes the trip back to the trailhead mostly all uphill.

 Further information on current conditions for this area can be found on the US Forest Service website.
-If you have been here or have some photos from the area please feel free to share comments or photos in the comments section.

 If you enjoy hiking in the Ozarks then Pedestal Rocks and King’s Bluff Scenic Area should definitely be on your list of places to visit.